rishiswethan/AI_EmotionRecognition/README.md

 of eyes, nose, and mouth to fill out any other information it may need, to make an accurate prediction.

 The program was tested on python 3.10.8, tensorflow 2.10.0 and was tested on windows 11 with a GTX 1080ti.
 It should work on other hardware and OS was well.

-The project may need a bit of cleaning up of comments, unused functions, etc from my experimentation.
-If you want to build from this, feel free to do so.
-Everything works fine, so don't worry about that.

 ### How to run project: